 - ▶ Press spokes slightly together with your thumb and index finger.
-Check to ensure that the tension is the same for all spokes. - ⇔ Contact your specialist dealer if the spokes are loose or are tensioned differently.
+Check to ensure that the tension is the same for all spokes.

 7.5.2 Checking the brake system

 Worn brake discs and brake linings and a lack of hydraulic fluid in the brake cable reduce the braking power.
 This may cause a crash with serious injuries.